-A gentle introduction to coding for anyone.
+This course promotes a gentle introduction to coding for anyone.
 Students use design strategies to create programs.
 Promotes an understanding of basic programming constructs, including control structure and object-oriented programming.
 The alpha suffix indicates technology such as: M - Mobile and P - Python.
-Students can get credit for completing the course with different ending letters, but not the same letter.
-(Formerly ICS 110)

-Rec Prep: ICS 100 or ICS 101.
+Students are able to receive credit for completing the course if the alpha differs.
+(Formerly ICS 110) Rec Prep: ICS 100 or ICS 101.